AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 This diagram shows the different interactions among classes that could represent the solution of the Bank Challenge, this is independent to the language, as soon as the language is Object Oriented Programmed we can use it, like Ruby or Javascript.

+#### Shortcut to summary

-I can model anything means that I am able to understand abstract concepts and to create words, shapes and interaction that may help personal and collective understanding of what exists or of what is planned to be created.
+**I can model anything means that I am able to understand abstract concepts and to create words, shapes and interaction that may help personal and collective understanding of what exists or of what is planned to be created.**

 When I was studying electronics, I focused on the outcome I wanted under specific circumstances.
 For example if a user was pushing a button a train should go at a specific speed.
 The electricity was transformed in a way so that each element was aligned to produce this specific speed and a numerous number of logic gates could be necessary to achieve this.
 To be clear and experiment each possibility, we drew the whole schema and we were able to define the exact number of required gates.